Rsantct/pe.audio.sys/pe.audio.sys/doc/90_System_performance_tuning.md

 Same results can be obtained by using a **Rapspberry Pi 3** with the same configuration, but CPU% loading reaches >65%, wich is near the dangeous limit and you will probably have no CPU headroom to run MPD and other stuff..., but leaving Brutefir partitioning you can get ride off.

+Anyway a Raspberry Pi 3 is not a good option for 3 way XOVER filtering + DRC, but 2 way + DRC works fine.

 Better latencies can be obtained by using a modern powerful CPU and lower Jack --period and Brutefir partition size values.